DIBS ON STUFF

 (in an itty-bitty living space)

 This is the story of a very small Slack bot (Dibs On Stuff) and how I started taking it way too seriously.
-Once upon a time in a land far below the equator, there lived a grumpy, noctournal, infrastructure guy (me).
-This infra guy would spend all his time at work, toiling away on various AWS malarky, bracing himself and the CFO for the monthly AWS bill - all while trying to make his workplace's infrastructure more scalable, robust and more in line with the Twelve-Factor App suggestions.
+Once upon a time in a land far below the equator, there lived a noctournal infrastructure guy (me).
+He would spend all his time at work, toiling away on various AWS malarky, bracing himself and the CFO for the monthly AWS bill.
 One day he noticed the developers on Slack were chatting about who could use the demo server - they each wanted to publish their changes on the staging server for the product managers to test.

 The conversation